CvetelinStoimenov/CvetelinStoimenov.github.io/_posts/2024-09-25-my-first-jekyll-post.md

 ---

 <p><img src="https://stupiddope.com/wp-content/uploads/2023/06/Unlocking-New-Possibilities-The-Significance-of-Distinguishing-Real-Opportunities.jpg" alt="Dinosaur">
-  <h1>Why I Left My Position as Sales Associate at AUTO HELP Ltd: A Search for Growth and New Opportunities</h1>

 <p>&emsp;After several years of dedicated work as a Sales Associate at AUTO HELP Ltd,
   I made the difficult decision to move on.
 This was not an easy choice, as I had gained valuable skills and experiences in the sales industry, especially in working with automotive